 Pass mark for Linguistics 3 (or similar course).

-Knowledge of relevant morphological and syntactic terminology
+acquire knowledge of relevant morphological and syntactic terminology

-The ability to formulate morphological and syntactic arguments
+develop the ability to formulate morphological and syntactic arguments

 Mode of instruction

 Written mid-term paper (essay)